Systematic KMTNet Planetary Anomaly Search, Paper I: OGLE-2019-BLG-1053Lb, A Buried Terrestrial Planet

 Normally, an anomaly in a microlensing curve refers to a deviation from a PSPL model, which could be of astrophysical origin such as an additional lens (2L1S, \citealt{Shude1991}), an additional source (1L2S, \citealt{Griest1992}) or finite-source effects \citep{1994ApJ...421L..75G,Shude1994,Nemiroff1994}, or caused by artifacts.
 For most microlensing planetary events, the planet-mass companion only induces several-hour to several-day deviations to a PSPL model, and the residuals from a PSPL model fit a zero-flux flat curve with short-lived deviations in some places.
 Thus, our basic idea is to search for such short deviations from the residuals to a PSPL model.

-We apply the KMT EventFinder algorithm \citep{KMTeventfinder} for the anomaly search.
+\cite{Wise} first applied an anomaly search algorithm to real complete light curves (OGLE + MOA + Wise).
+They calculated local $\chi^2$ for every 40 points and select an anomaly if a local $\chi^2$ exceeds a threshold.
+However, this algorithm does not consider the correlations in the residuals induced by by real anomalies, and it results in many false positives due to the systematics of KMT end-of-year-pipeline light curves.
+Thus, we apply the KMT EventFinder algorithm \citep{KMTeventfinder} for the anomaly search.
 The KMT EventFinder adopts a \cite{Gould2D} 2-dimensional (2D) grid of $(t_0, \teff)$ to search for microlensing events in the KMT end-of-year-pipeline light curves, where $\teff = u_0\te$ is the effective timescale, $t_0$ is the time of the maximum magnification, $u_0$ is the impact parameter in units of the angular Einstein radius $\thetae$, and $\te$ is the Einstein radius crossing time \citep{Paczynski1986}.
 It uses two approaches to fit the observed flux, $F(t)$,

 where

 and ($f_1, f_0$) are two flux parameters, which are evaluated by a linear fit.

 In reality, the planetary deviations are not simply symmetric single ``bumps'' except for events that consist of two isolated PSPL curves that are respectively caused by the host and a wide-orbit planet \citep[e.g.,][]{OB160263}, so our search model cannot fit the deviations perfectly.
 However, the main purpose of the 2D grid search is to locate the signal and roughly estimate its significance.
 For a signal that passes the EventFinder threshold, the KMT EventFinder pipeline further fits it with a PSPL model and evaluates it with a second threshold \citep{KB192073}.
 Given an acceptable level of effort to carry out a manual review with low-threshold candidates (see Section \ref{manual} and \ref{future}), it is unnecessary to design models that perfectly fit the light curve, which would actually be very difficult due to the diversity of deviations.
 In addition, the deviations contain not only ``bumps'', which are the targets of the EventFinder, but also ``dips'' \citep[e.g.,][]{OB130341} and ``U shapes'', which are caused by caustic crossings \citep[e.g.,][]{OB03235}.
 Nevertheless, ``dips'' can be regarded as the inverse of ``bumps'' and be fitted by a negative $f_1$, while each peak of ``U shapes'' or even the whole ``U shapes'' can be regarded as a bump, as shown in Figure 11 of \cite{KMTeventfinder}.